What is Platelet-Rich Plasma Therapy (PRP)?

 How do I know if I am a candidate for PRP therapy?

-PRP therapy is advised for patients with mild-moderate osteoarthritis or chronic tendonitis in or around the large and small joints (shoulder, elbow, wrist, fingers, hip, knee, ankle, toes).
-Typically the patient has failed conservative treatment options such as rest, medication, and physical therapy.
+PRP therapy is advised for patients with mild to moderate osteoarthritis or chronic tendonitis in or around the large and small joints (shoulder, elbow, wrist, fingers, hip, knee, ankle, toes).
+Typically, the patient has failed conservative treatment options, such as rest, medication, and physical therapy.

 Who is NOT a candidate for PRP therapy?

-- Anyone with cancer (such as prostate cancer or breast cancer), not in remission for at least 5 years
+- Anyone with cancer (such as prostate cancer or breast cancer) not in remission for at least three years

 - Certain other malignancies or blood-borne diseases that you are being treated for